wavemotion-dave/A8DS/readme.md

 * KEY CLICK - if you want the mechanical key-click when using the virtual 800 keyboards.
 * EMULATOR TEXT - if you want a clean main screen with just the disk-drives shown, you can disable text.
 * KEYBOARD STYLE - select the style of virtual keyboard that you prefer.

+Using the X button, you can go to a second menu of options mostly for key handling.
+This menu allows you to map any DS key to any of the A8DS functions (joystick, keyboard, console switches and a few 'meta' commands such as smooth scrolling the screen some number of pixels).

 Controller Mapping :
 ----------------------------------------------------------------------------------